OnionBrowser/OnionBrowser/README.md

 - Blocks mixed-content requests (http elements on an https page), shows broken padlock

+- Shows locked padlock for fully SSL-encrypted URLs, and organization name for sites with EV SSL certs

+- Integrated SSL certificate viewer by tapping on padlock icon, highlighting weak SSL certificate signature algorithms

-- Disables SSLv2 and SSLv3, supports a configurable minimum TLS version to require (defaults to TLS 1.2)
+- Disables SSLv2 and SSLv3 by default, supports a configurable minimum TLS or SSL version to require (defaults to TLS 1.2)

 - Blocks pages loaded from non-local networks (i.e., the internet) from trying to load sub-requests (e.g., images, iframes, ajax) from hosts that are on local RFC3330 networks such as routers and other insecure devices

-- Shows padlock for SSL-encrypted URLs, and organization name for sites with EV SSL certs

 - Optional sending of Do-Not-Track header on all requests

 - Integrated [1Password button](https://github.com/AgileBits/onepassword-app-extension)
   to autofill website logins, passwords, credit card numbers, etc.; requires the 1Password iOS app to be installed (and is not enabled if not installed)

-#####Some nice-to-haves:

-- Favicon loader into search bar

-- Integrated live auto-complete searching like Safari